dcoates83/Azure-Sky-Ragdolls/pages/index.md

             <!-- <p></p> -->
             <!-- <div class="tica"></div> -->
             <p>
-              Azure Sky Ragdolls is, and always has been, a closed cattery;
-              meaning Buyers may not visit inside the cattery.
-This is to protect the kittens and parents from disease and parasites that may be brought into the cattery.
+              Azure Sky Ragdolls is, and always has been, a closed cattery meaning Buyers may not visit inside the cattery.
+This is to protect the kittens and parents from disease and parasites.
             </p>
           </div>
         </section>